Juweyriya/juweyriya/README.md

 ### Hi, i'm Juweyriya! 💁🏾‍♀️

 I recently graduated from [School of Code](https://schoolofcode.co.uk/) as a Software Developer!
-Over the past 16 weeks I have gained a solid technical foundation as well as multiple chances to work in an agile manner.
+During the 16 weeks of the bootcamp  I gained a solid technical foundation and had the opportunity to work on fullstack projects.
+Throughout the course i worked in an agile manner and i had multiple chances to colloborate in pairs and teams of 4.

 I'm currently on the lookout for opportunities to hone my abilities and explore new frameworks and languages!

+#### About me

-Prior the bootcamp i had just graduated from University with a 1st class in Forensic Investigations!
+- Prior the bootcamp i had just graduated from University with a 1st class in Forensic Investigations!
+- I am fluent in Danish & Somali
+- I love travelling!

-- 📫 How to reach me:[LinkedIn:Juweyriya-Abdikadir](www.linkedin.com/in/juweyriya-abdikadir)
+📫 The best way to contact me:[LinkedIn:Juweyriya-Abdikadir](www.linkedin.com/in/juweyriya-abdikadir)